Colin Blair: Racing career

-He spent two years in 1997 and 1998, racing in the Scottish Road saloon car champion with a class A Ford Sierra RS500.
-In 1999 he drove a class A Ford Escort in the Ford Saloon Car Challenge, where he finished the season in second place.
+Blair spent two years in 1997 and 1998, racing in the Scottish Road saloon car champion with a class A Ford Sierra RS500.
+In 1999, he drove a class A Ford Escort in the Ford Saloon Car Challenge, where he finished the season in second place.
 He stepped up to the BTCC in 2000, with an independent Nissan Primera GT.
+Early in the season he won the Michelin Cup for Independents at Brands Hatch and scored points towards the Independents' standings.
+At the series' Knockhill round in May, he arrived tied at the top of the Michelin Cup points table with reigning independent champion Matt Neal.

+Blair later crashed out of the Oulton Park feature race in his Nissan Primera.
+Crash.net later reported that Blair withdrew after a testing crash at Croft and was replaced in the PRO Motorsport Primera by David Leslie.

-This was the last year of the Super Touring era and there was a very small field of drivers, with no more than eleven class A cars starting at one time.
-Blair only raced in selected rounds, sharing the car with David Leslie.
-He finished the season second in the independents championship behind the only other Indy driver Matt Neal, and eleventh in the overall drivers championship.
-In 2001 he drove in the production class BTCC with GA Janspeed Racing in an Alfa Romeo 156 with teammate Gavin Pyper, finishing in eighteenth place.
+Blair finished 11th in the 2000 BTCC standings with 26 points, and placed second in the Michelin Cup for Independents behind Neal.

+In 2001, Blair drove in the production class BTCC with GA Janspeed Racing in an Alfa Romeo 156 with teammate Gavin Pyper, finishing in eighteenth place.